Peristalsis Is Characteristic Of Smooth Muscle

 What is Peristalsis?

 What makes peristalsis particularly fascinating is its directionality.
 The contractions always move in one direction, ensuring that materials flow appropriately through the digestive tract, urinary system, and other tubular organs.
-This单向 flow is essential for proper physiological function and is maintained through layered neural and hormonal control mechanisms that regulate the timing and intensity of each contraction.
+This单向 flow is essential for proper physiological function and is maintained through detailed neural and hormonal control mechanisms that regulate the timing and intensity of each contraction.

 Understanding Smooth Muscle Tissue